 Best for: Summer flowers, autumn colour, urban areas

-Rowan, or mountain ash, has pretty, fern-like leaves which glow in shades of orange, purple and red in autumn.
+Rowan, or mountain ash (Sorbus aucuparia), has pretty, fern-like leaves which glow in shades of orange, purple and red in autumn.
 Clusters of creamy-white flowers in spring are followed by yellow, orange, red, pink or white berries in autumn, depending on the variety.
 These can often persist on the tree well into the winter.
-Rowans are slim, tough trees, so are ideal for many gardens, including those in exposed locations.
+Rowan trees are slim, tough trees, so are ideal for many gardens, including those in exposed locations.
 They are great for wildlife, too.
 The leaves are eaten by the caterpillars of some moths, while the flowers attract pollinating insects.
 The berries are enjoyed by birds, including blackbirds and thrushes.
 Grow in moist but well drained soil, in sun or partial shade.